Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 1. Grab his head from begind with triangle and repeatedly press triangle until his head opens.
 Then grab a piece of brain in the tray on the left of the arena and throw it right in front of him while his head is open.
 2. Destroy his machines and collect the notes.
 Perform the dance segment successfully and his head will be open.
 Grab a piece of brain on the tray to the left and throw it right in front of him.

-You'll earn the achievement at the end of the fight, alongside the Santa Jack Costume.
+You'll earn the achievement after getting the St Patrick's Day Door at the end of the fight.
+As well as earning the Santa Jack Costume!

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248516.png">